Skip to main content

 Completion %Formula

-The Completion % formula calculates what percentage of habits I completed that day:
+Here's the Completion % formula that calculates what percentage of habits I completed each day:

 round(